MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/retore-deleted-accounts-and-groups-in-ad.md

     - Your forest is running at the Windows Server 2003 and later or later forest functional level or at the Windows Server 2003 and later or later Interim forest functional level.
     - Only user accounts or computer accounts were deleted, and not security groups.
-    - The deleted users were added to security groups in all the domains in the forest after the forest was transitioned to Windows Server 2003 and later or later forest functional level.
+    - The deleted users were added to security groups in all the domains in the forest after the forest was transitioned to Windows Server 2003 and later, or later forest functional level.

 12. On the console of the recovery domain controller, use the Ldifde.exe utility and the ar_**YYYYMMDD-HHMMSS**_links_usn.loc.ldf file to restore the user's group memberships.
 To do it, follow these steps: